Marine Corps Marathon: Notable finishers

+Jordan Ramirez, youngest runner at age 10 to complete 7 marathons on 7 continents in 2019, also completed the MCM that same year making him the youngest to run it.

 Marine Corps Historic Half Marathon

 The Marine Corps Historic Half (MCHH), held in Fredericksburg, VA, takes participants on a 13.1 mi journey from the retail hub of Central Park through historic downtown streets, up Hospital Hill, and back to waiting Marines at the finish line.
 Held annually in May and open to ages 10 and up, the event boasts a field of 8,000 runners.
 The Historic Half also offers the Semper 5ive, a five-mile event open to 2,000 participants.
-New in 2017 is the Devil Dog Double.
+New in 2017 was the Devil Dog Double.
 Runners competing in this challenge will complete both the Semper 5ive and the Historic Half on Sunday, May 21.
 All events finish at the Fredericksburg Expo and Conference Center with the Semper 5ive starting in downtown Fredericksburg.

 The Healthy Lifestyle Expo will be held in conjunction with the Marine Corps Historic Half during the days prior to the event.
 Located at the Fredericksburg Expo and Conference Center, this free event is open to the public and will showcase health, fitness, food, and exercise through featured vendors such as Mary Washington Hospital, Geico, and Jelly Belly Sport Beans.
 Fredericksburg Expo and Conference Center is located at 2371 Carl D. Silver Parkway, Fredericksburg, VA 22401.

 On March 31, 2020, in response to the COVID-19 pandemic, the Marine Corps Historic Half Marathon and all the events planned with it were canceled when Virginia Gov. Ralph Northam ordered a "stay at home" order for the state until June 10.
 However, on April 27, 2020, the Marine Corps Historic Half Marathon became a virtual event with the help of their technology partner, haku.